Sealife Adventure is committed to promoting an atmosphere of fun within a safe disability assisted environment.

 All wheelchair users must provide their own assistant.
 Wheelchairs can be obtained locally from Southend tourist information centre.
 Advanced notice is required and you can book by calling 01702 215120.
 (Subject to availability).

 As well as general toilets, we have a disabled facility.
 It is located in the yellow beach hut in the main foyer.
-There is also a baby changing unit provided at all three sites.
+There is also an allocated baby changing room on-site, as well as an extra baby-changing station located within the disabled toilet!

 In the event of emergency customer services may assist with a telephone.
 There are pay phones located outside the building on the main road.